rfulekjames/restaurant/webapp/README.md

 ## Available Scripts

-In the project directory, you run to start the webapp in development mode:
+In the project directory, run the following commmands to start the webapp in development mode:

 ### `npm install`